opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 We'll use [Visual Studio Code](https://code.visualstudio.com/) to do a quick test and see how we can get autocompletion hints and type-checking as we're writing components.

-> Note: there is work in progress to support TypeScript in Svelte projects in several code editors; the most complete support so far is available in the [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) extension, which is developed and maintained by the Svelte team.
+There is work in progress to support TypeScript in Svelte projects in several code editors; the most complete support so far is available in the [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) extension, which is developed and maintained by the Svelte team.
 This extension will offer type checking, inspecting, refactoring, intellisense, hover-information, auto-completion, and other features.
 This kind of developer assistance is another good reason to start using TypeScript in your projects.

+> Make sure you are using [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) and NOT the old "Svelte" by James Birtles, which has been discontinued.
+In case you have it installed, you should uninstall it and install the [official Svelte plugin](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).

 From the root of your project's folder, type `code .` (the trailing dot tells VS code to open the current folder) to open the code editor.
 VS Code will tell you that there are recommended extensions to install.